mnalpert/nfl_survivor/README.md

 An intuitive approach is to make our picks greedily.
 That is, in week one we select the team with the highest win probability.
 This team is now labeled "picked" for the sake of selecting future teams.
 In each subsequent week we select the team with the highest win probability across all teams that we have not yet "picked" and add it to our set of "picked" teams.
 In this way, we pick a unique team per week for each week of the season.

-For example, we may have the season
+For example, we may have the season A

 | Week 1              | Probability | Week 2              | Probability |
 |---------------------|-------------|---------------------|-------------|